guitarmind/tesseract-web-service/README.md

 An implementation of RESTful web service for tesseract-OCR.
 The HTTP server is implemented using tornado.

-As of tesseract-ocr version 3.02.02, it provides a [C-API](https://code.google.com/p/tesseract-ocr/wiki/APIExample).
+As of tesseract-ocr version 3.02.02, it provides a <a href="https://code.google.com/p/tesseract-ocr/wiki/APIExample" target="_blank">C-API</a>.
 Now while calling the "Fetch Image From URL" API, all operations are done in memory for better performance.
 No file I/O is required.
 The python implementation of C API wrapper can be found in [**tesseractcapi.py**](https://github.com/guitarmind/tesseract-web-service/blob/master/tesseractcapi.py)

 ####Support two APIs with GET and POST